qavelikii/secure_chat_app/README.md

 ## Limitations

 - **In-Memory Storage**: Messages are stored in memory (`data_store`), which means they will be lost if the server is restarted.
 - **Basic Security**: The application is for educational purposes and is not intended for production use.
-More robust security measures are needed for a production environment.
+More robust security measures are needed for a production environment..

 ## License